(Re) Accreditation Process

 Step 3: Site visit

-• Chairman: one of the EFP-PEC board members not coming from the country of the applying school
+- Chair: one of the EFP-EdC board members not coming from the country of the applying program.

-The director of the applying program is responsible to coordinate with the visit.
-The evaluation process includes:
+- The director of the applying school is responsible for making a detailed program of the site visit.

 All information about the site visit is detailed in the Working document for accreditation